| | ForewordThis pamphlet is designed to help

 form for this purpose (VA Form 26-8827, Housing Discrimination

 Complaint) which you may request from your local VA office.
+You should note that in many

 localities fair housing associations have been organized to assist